-a) The government of the Society, the management of its affairs, and the regulation of its procedures, except as otherwise provided in this constitution, shall be vested in a council.
-The Council shall consist of the President, Vice President, Treasurer, and nine (9) councilors elected at-large by the Society.
-Three (3) of the nine (9) councilors shall be elected in each annual election for terms of three (3) years.
-The nine (9) councilors shall be ineligible for immediate reelection.
-If a vacancy shall occur among the councilors or in any of the offices except the presidency, it may be filled by the Council according to the bylaws of the Society.

-The persons designated shall hold the position until the next annual election, at which time the position will be filled by election for the remainder of the term, if any through the end of the original term.

-- b) The Council shall meet at the Annual Meeting of the Society and shall hold such other meetings as it may determine.
+- a) The government of the Society, the management of its affairs, and the regulation of its procedures, except as otherwise provided in this constitution and bylaws, shall be vested in a council.
+The Council shall consist of the President, Vice President, Treasurer, and nine (9) Councilors elected at-large by the Society.
+The Immediate Past President also serves as an non-voting, ex officio member of the Council.
+Three (3) of the nine (9) Councilors shall be elected in each annual election for terms of three (3) years.
+The nine (9) Councilors shall be ineligible for immediate reelection.
+If a vacancy shall occur among the Councilors or in any of the offices except the presidency, it may be filled by the Council according to the constitution and bylaws of the Society.
+The person designated shall hold the position through the end of the original term. - b) The Council shall meet at the Annual Meeting of the Society and shall hold such other meetings as it may determine.
 Special meetings of the Council for any purpose shall be called by the Executive Director on written request of the President or of three (3) members of the Council.
 Seven (7) members shall constitute a quorum for the transaction of business.
-When meeting in person, a vote shall become the act of the Council on approval by a majority of those present and voting, unless otherwise required by the constitution or bylaws. - c) There shall be an Executive Committee of the Council constituted according to the bylaws of the Society.
+When meeting in person, a vote shall become the act of the Council on approval by a majority of those present and voting, unless otherwise required by the constitution or bylaws.